Outpatient commitment: Arguments against and opponents

-Human rights advocate considers it a violation of freedom of thought or opinion, or views the use of neuroleptic as degrading treatment that can also impede on their right to work due to sometimes handicapping side effects.
-Other argue for a right of self-determination or self ownership, considering it a paternalistic approach that can be wrongly applied considering psychiatry criteria for diagnosis are very subjective backed by some studies questioning diagnosis (see Rosenhan experiment), the unlimited duration with often lack or no foresight to an end from the patient is also criticised.
+Some human rights advocates consider involuntary commitment a potential violation of freedom of thought or opinion.
+They view the use of neuroleptics as a form of degrading treatment, which may impede individuals' right to work due to side effects that can be physically and mentally debilitating.
+There is a discussion surrounding the concept of self-determination or self-ownership, with some arguing that involuntary commitment represents a paternalistic approach that may be applied subjectively, as evidenced by studies questioning the reliability of psychiatric diagnoses, such as the Rosenhan experiment.
+Additionally, concerns have been raised regarding the indefinite duration of commitment and the lack of clear endpoints for treatment.
+Opponents of compulsory treatment challenge the positive effects often cited in studies, pointing to potential methodological flaws and disparities in applying related laws.
+The brain's physical size may be reduced during antipsychotic therapy long-term.

-Some opponents dispute the effects of compulsory treatment as positive, questioning the methodology of studies that show effectiveness.
-Some point to disparities in the way these laws are applied.

-Opponents claim they are giving medication to the patient, but there are no brain chemical imbalances to correct in "mental illness".
-Our ability to control ourselves and reason comes from the mind, and the brain is being reduced in size from the psychiatric medications.

-The slippery slope argument of "If government bodies are given power, they will use it in excess." was proven when 350–450 CTOs were expected to be issued in 2008 and more than five times that number were issued in the first few months.
-Every year there are increasing numbers of people subject to CTO's.
+The slippery slope argument of "if government bodies are given power, they will use it in excess" was proven when 350–450 CTOs were expected to be issued in 2008, and more than five times that number were issued in the first few months.
+Every year, there are increasing numbers of people subject to CTOs.

-The psychiatric survivors movement opposes compulsory treatment on the basis that the ordered drugs often have serious or unpleasant side-effects such as tardive dyskinesia, neuroleptic malignant syndrome, akathisia, excessive weight gain leading to diabetes, addiction, sexual side effects, increased risk of suicide and QT prolongation.
-The New York Civil Liberties Union has denounced what they see as racial and socioeconomic biases in the issuing of outpatient commitment orders.
-The main opponents to any kind of coercion, including the outpatient commitment and any other form of involuntary commitment, are Giorgio Antonucci and Thomas Szasz.
+The psychiatric survivors movement opposes involuntary commitment on the basis that the ordered drugs often have serious or unpleasant adverse effects, such as tardive dyskinesia, neuroleptic malignant syndrome, akathisia, excessive weight gain leading to diabetes, addiction, sexual side effects, increased risk of suicide and QT prolongation.
+The New York Civil Liberties Union has denounced what it sees as racial and socioeconomic biases in the issuing of outpatient commitment orders.
+The main opponents to any kind of coercion, including outpatient commitment and any other form of involuntary commitment, are Giorgio Antonucci and Thomas Szasz.